lockw1n/attempt/README.md

 ├── DesignSystem/            Two targets: DesignTokens (spacing, type, colour scales) and │                            DesignSystem (cards, metric tiles, buttons, delta indicator — built │                            from the tokens)
+├── AppNavigation/           The typed navigation model: tabs, one namespaced Route enum, and a │                            serializable snapshot for restoration.
+No views, no user-visible strings.
 └── DebugHarness/            Throwaway end-to-end run: seeds, logs a set, prints PRs and e1RM Attempt/
 ├── App/                     App entry point and DI wiring